gwenzek/layerz/README.md

 TODO: could we generate the XKB layout ourselves ?

+## Performance

+Those numbers varies run by run, and I guess depends on your layout and which key you press.

+Intercept latency: 0.072 ms
+Intercept + LayerZ latency (release safe): 0.156 ms Intercept + LayerZ latency (release fast): 0.135 ms

+The difference between release safe and release fast isn't significant.
+TODO: make a script that only measure the latency of LayerZ on a recorded set of keys
+TODO: this seems like a high latency to me.
+I should profile this.

 ## Reference

 Features:
 - `k`: Remap a key to another key
 - Remap a key to two keys (typically shift + key)
   - `s`: Remap a key to a shifted key
+  - `ctrl`: Remap a key to ctrl+key
   - `altgr`: Remap a key to a key + altgr.
 Useful for inputing localized chars.
 - `lt`: Layer toggle
 - `lh`: Layer hold